greenspray9/ru-ai-pacman/2-pycharm/readme.md

 #### Loading the files into PyCharm

-This is a repitition of the instructions from the last topic.
+This is a repetition of the instructions from the last topic.

 After downloading and extracting [the course material archive file](https://github.com/MareinK/ru-ai-pacman/archive/master.zip), you should open it as a new project in PyCharm.
 To do so, choose `File -> Open...` in PyCharm